Kilt, Holyrood tartan

 The same kilt as #1; only it is one inch longer, 22", and accordingly more correct.
 This and its shorter brother have been with me on several vacations.

-This kilt too is great for casual wear.
-Thus, often worn emphasizing comfort, even if thereby some rules related to accessories might be violated.
+This kilt too is great for casual wear and often worn emphasis is put on comfort.
+Thereby, some rules related to accessories might be violated.

 Heritage of Scotland 22.5"